There are three musts that hold us back: I must do well. You must treat me well. And the world must be easy. -Albert Ellis

-Continue reading “How to Use Stoicism to Combat Anxiety and Depression”
+Continue reading “How to Use Rational Emotive Behavior Therapy to Combat Anxiety and Depression”

 The idea that mental anguish is an illness is dehumanizing and destroys the concept of what it means to be a person.
 The concept of “mental illness” creates a less-than-human creature who’s distressing feelings and behaviors are illegitimate.
 For the existentialist, loneliness, boredom, despair, and meaninglessness, are central to life.
 They are problems to be overcome, not diseases to be cured.